 Q: What would be your advice to entrepreneurs at the start of the journey?

-Second, you have to explain why you’re the right person to execute the business plan.
+[Kevin O’Leary] You have to explain why you’re the right person to execute the business plan.
 What do you know?
 What makes you unique?
 What has your experience been?
 Why are you the right person?
 A great idea with a bad execution is a horrible investment, so you have to prove to me you can actually execute.

 Lastly, and this is the one that I take personal pride in.
 If you don’t know your numbers, I will make sure you burn in hell and perpetuity.